We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Research has shown that consuming enough folic acid before and during pregnancy can reduce the risk of neural tube defects in your baby.
 Neural tube defects are responsible for conditions such as spina bifida.

-The National Institute of Child Health and Human Development (NICHHD) recommends consuming 400 micrograms (mcg) of folic acid a day.
+The National Institute of Child Health and Human Development (NICHHD)

 - Some of this will come from fortified cereals and other grain-based foods.